EsraaMeslam/Finger-Counter-using-Hand-Tracking/README.md

 <p>This project is a real-time finger-counting application that utilizes computer vision and machine learning techniques to detect and count the number of fingers displayed in front of a camera.
 It leverages OpenCV for image processing and MediaPipe for hand detection and tracking.</p>

 ## Features
-1-Real-time finger detection and counting using a webcam.
+1-Real-time finger detection and counting using a webcam.<br>
-2-Displays corresponding images based on the number of detected fingers.
+2-Displays corresponding images based on the number of detected fingers.<br>
-3-Simple and intuitive user interface.
+3-Simple and intuitive user interface.<br>

 ## Requirements
---Python 3.x
+--Python 3.x.<br>
---OpenCV
+--OpenCV.<br>
---MediaPipe
+--MediaPipe.<br>
---NumPy
+--NumPy .<br>

 ## Installation